sb-image

 Club Career and Local Support

-Throughout his club career, Kayaalp has been affiliated with Ankara Metropolitan Municipality ASKİ Sports Club.
-This club is one of Türkiye’s leading wrestling centers and has provided support for Rıza Kayaalp’s international success.
+Throughout his club career, Kayaalp has been affiliated with Ankara Metropolitan Municipality ASKİ Sports Club, one of Türkiye’s leading wrestling centers, which has provided critical support for his international success.

 Final Years of Career and Doping Case

 In March 2025, the International Testing Agency (ITA) announced that a sample collected from Rıza Kayaalp in 2024 tested positive for the banned substance Trimetazidine.
 As a result, the athlete received a four-year ban effective from 1 July 2024.
-Kayaalp has stated that the substance entered his system accidentally and that the decision is unfair, and he has appealed to the Court of Arbitration for Sport (CAS).
+Kayaalp has publicly stated that he believes the substance entered his system accidentally and that the decision is unjust, and has appealed to the Court of Arbitration for Sport (CAS).

 2026 Zagreb Open Wrestling Tournament